Hudson (footballer, born 2001)

-Hudson Alexandre Batista da Silva (born 14 January 2001), simply known as Hudson, is a Brazilian footballer who plays as a defensive midfielder for Juventude, on loan from Portuguesa.
+Hudson Alexandre Batista da Silva (born 14 January 2001), simply known as Hudson, is a Brazilian footballer who plays as a defensive midfielder for Portuguesa.

 Club career

 Hudson was born in São Paulo, and began his career at Itapirense in 2016.
 In the following year, he moved to Juventude, but returned to his hometown in 2020 after joining Portuguesa on loan.

 Initially assigned to the under-20 team, Hudson made his senior debut for Lusa on 5 June 2021, coming on as a late substitute for Ermínio in a 2–2 Série D home draw against Cianorte.
 In December 2021, he signed a permanent deal with Portuguesa.

 On 27 June 2022, after helping Portuguesa in their promotion from the Campeonato Paulista Série A2 as champions with seven matches, Hudson renewed his contract until November 2024.
 On 12 December 2023, he was loaned to Patrocinense for the upcoming season.

 Upon returning, Hudson played for Lusa in the first rounds of the 2024 Copa Paulista before being loaned out to Série B side Ponte Preta on 31 July of that year.
 Upon returning, he was a regular starter in the 2025 Campeonato Paulista before moving to Criciúma also in a temporary deal on 28 February 2025.

 On 11 June 2025, Hudson's loan with Criciúma was cut short.
 Sixteen days later, Portuguesa confirmed another loan move, now to Juventude in the Série A.

 Hudson made his top tier debut on 14 July 2025, starting in a 2–1 home win over Sport Recife.
+On 18 November, his loan was cut short.